-I understood that my parents couldn’t help me with my braces so I decided to find a way myself.
-I sold biscuits and snacks to my classmates in the University.
-I brought this big paper bag with snacks on it every day in school and I sold it to my classmates.
+My parents couldn’t help me with my braces so I decided to find a way myself.
+I sold snacks to my classmates at the University.
+Every day, I would bring this big paper bag with snacks on it in school and I sold it to my classmates.
 Studies were tough during college so they sometimes forgot to eat breakfast and so they bought my snacks instead.
 Apart from that, I sold Avon and Natasha products.
-Luckily, my classmates were very supportive because they kept on buying my products.
+Ha!
+Luckily, my classmates were very supportive because they kept on buying my products. =)

 I saved up a bit from this mini business of mine.
-Then, I found a small dental clinic near my University in Cebu City.
+Then, I found a small dental clinic near my University in the city.
 The dentist extracted my right first molar because it has a serious problem of a cavity.

 After extraction, I inquired about braces.
 The price was 30,000- 40,000 PHP for both upper and lower teeth.
 It was still expensive for me.
 I did bargain and asked if it was okay to only have braces on the upper teeth and she said yes.

-For 6 months, I had braces on my upper teeth.
+For six months, I had braces on.
 The fee was cheaper which was only half of the total package.
 It was my first braces experience.
 True to its purpose, my upper teeth straightened.
-I was so happy because my vampire teeth were gone which was my ultimate goal at the time.
+I was so happy because my vampire’s teeth were gone which was my ultimate goal at the time.

 Straight Teeth Failed

 After my upper teeth were aligned, the next step was to wear a retainer to make sure that the teeth will stay in place.